-Felony & Misdemeanor Theft Charges and Shoplifting Attorney
+Felony & Misdemeanor Theft Charges

-If you have been accused of theft, shoplifting, fraud, conversion or any other crime involving property, you need an attorney on your side.
+If you have been accused of theft, shoplifting, fraud, conversion or any other crime involving property, you need an experienced attorney on your side.
 If convicted, theft charges can follow a person for years and a lawyer can help fight the charges or minimize any potential penalties.

 Crimes against property are found in Indiana Code 35-43.
 Article 43 covers a variety of offenses against property, including arson, criminal mischief (vandalism), theft charges, conversion, fraud, auto theft, unauthorized entry into a motor vehicle, check deception and burglary, among others.
 These crimes are offenses involving the taking or destruction of property, as opposed to crimes against a person, such as battery charges.